Why Train Employees for Reputation Management

 Social Media Errors

-• Ignoring escalation procedures
+• Ignoring procedures for escalating serious customer issues.

-• Mishandling sensitive updates
+• Sharing sensitive company updates inappropriately.

-• Violating company social media policies
+• Violating your company’s social media policies.

 Mishandling Customer Complaints